 The truth is that unless you’re delivering your products in a box with your brand name and some form of uniqueness, you’re selling yourself and your business out.

-In this article, you’re going to see a handful of reasons any ecommerce brand needs to use ecommerce packaging and how it adds value to their business and creates that positive first impression.
+In this article, you’re going to see a handful of reasons any ecommerce brand needs to use ecommerce packaging from custom packaging companies like The Packaging Lab, and how it adds value to their business and creates that positive first impression.

 IT’S MORE THAN JUST A BOX

 One thing needs to be mentioned first and foremost.

 There’s more to custom packaging than just a box.

 While the typical-looking mailer box is the go-to ecommerce packaging solution, it’s important to note that it’s certainly not the only option.

 There are plentiful packaging options for a wide range of products being sold.
 In fact, your ecommerce business model will influence your packaging design, too.
 For example, selling white label products gives you endless branding possibilities.
 If you’re selling second hand, or are a reseller, your branding taking on a different mission altogether.

 Hybrid companies selling in a retail store and online more than likely need several packaging types—primary packaging for in-store sales and then secondary packaging to send those products through the post.

 Many resellers may find themselves selling products already in custom packaging – for example, shoe stores.
 Taking a pair of limited-edition Nikes out of the box to put them in your box is…well, not a good move.